By pleading guilty, you admit that you committed the act charged, that the act is prohibited by law, and that you have no defense for your actions.

 A guilty plea will be considered a conviction and recorded as such on your criminal/or driving record.
 You may be subject to a State surcharge.

-If you were involved in a traffic accident at the time of the alleged offense, you plea of guilty could be used later in a civil suit for damages as an admission that you were at fault or were the party responsible for the accident.
+If you were involved in a traffic accident at the time of the alleged offense, a plea of guilty could be used later in a civil suit for damages as an admission that you were at fault or were the party responsible for the accident.

 Nolo Contendere - No Contest